Ray Dalio: Philanthropy

+In 2003, Ray and Barbara Dalio create the Dalio Foundation, which later become part of Dalio Philanthropies.

-Overall, the Dalio family has donated more than $5 billion to his Dalio Foundation, and the foundation has given out more than $1 billion in charitable grants.
+The Dalio family has donated more than $5 billion to his Dalio Foundation, and the foundation has given out more than $1 billion in charitable grants.
 In April 2011, Dalio and his wife joined the Giving Pledge, vowing to donate more than half his fortune to charitable causes within his lifetime.

 Dalio has sat on NewYork–Presbyterian Hospital's board of trustees since 2020.
 In February 2020, the Dalio Foundation donated $10 million to support China's coronavirus recovery efforts in response to the COVID-19 pandemic.
 In March 2020, the foundation gave $4 million to the state of Connecticut to fund healthcare and nutrition.
 On October 13, 2020, NYP launched the Dalio Center for Health Justice with a gift of $50 million.

 The foundation has supported the Fund for Teachers, David Lynch Foundation, National Philanthropic Trust, and TED's Audacious Project.
 Dalio's research yacht and submarine have appeared on the Discovery Channel during Shark Week and have been used to hunt for a giant squid.
 In 2018, OceanX, an initiative of the Dalio family, and Bloomberg Philanthropies committed $185 million over four years to protect the oceans.
 In 2019, he pledged $100 million to Connecticut public schools.

 Dalio has backed the Volcker Alliance, the public policy group headed by former Federal Reserve chair Paul Volcker.

+Dalio Philanthropies is funding researches of the Cetacean Translation Initiative, which is pioneering researches to understand cetacean languages.

 Hobbies

-Dalio practices Transcendental Meditation.
-Dalio is fond of bowhunting.
+Dalio practices transcendental meditation.
+He is also fond of bowhunting.